Rafacorreia0611/dti_project13/src/main/java/intol/README.md

-Every thing asked in the project description is implemented.
+Everything asked in the project description was implemented.

 ## Compile
-In the root directory of the project, run the following command on macos `./gradlew installDist` and on windows `gradlew installDist`.
+In the root directory of the project, run the following command on macOs `./gradlew installDist` and on windows `gradlew installDist`.
 The required jar files and default configuration files will be available in the `build/install/library` directory.
 The source code that we developed is in the `src/main/java/intol/bftmap` directory.

 ## Run